bryanj408/pokemonApp/README.md

 # pokemonApp

 This app displays a list of pokemon to the user.
 The user can click on any pokemon and it will display a modal hosting a variety of information including name, height, types, and pictures.

-TECHNOLOGIES USED:
+TECHNOLOGIES USED:</br>
--JavaScript.
+-JavaScript</br>
--HTML.
+-HTML</br>
 -CSS

 UPDATES COMING: